oraclemaster/gettingAndCleaningData/README.md

     Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
     Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Contents of this Repository

+In this repository you find:

+README.md (this file): explains how the the scripts work.

+CodeBook.txt: a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.

+run_analysys.R the R script explained before

+tidyDataStep.txt the final tidy data set

 ### The script run_analysis.R did it with this steps: